 Skin disorder i.e. Eczema, Psoriasis &Acne

-Gastrointestinal disorders i.e. IBS, Leaky Gut, and Colitis
+Gastrointestinal disorders i.e. Intestinal Dysbiosis , IBS, Leaky Gut, and Colitis

 High Blood Pressure

-Initial consultations are $90-$120 for both Herbal and Nutritional Consult.
+Initial consultations are $120 for a combined Herbal and Nutritional Consult.

 Call Holistic Pathways to set up an appointment today!